 Looking for adventure and success best describes the start of a remarkable and blessed journey across the globe.
 It’s hard to describe Robbert’s full story in an article with just 2500 words as he has experience as a manager in Asia for so many years.
-We will highlight the most important parts of it in this article for you!
 Currently, a Singaporean journalist is working on a real autobiography about the life of Robert Rene Alberts.
 Keep an eye on his Instagram to stay up to date about the release date of his autobiography.

-The Dutchmen became an appreciated coach in Asia, where he coached several clubs -and national teams.
-He currently lives in Indonesia where he is the head coach of Persib Bandung in West-Java and in a few years he will enjoy his well-deserved retirement from his newly built villa in Canggu.
-Bali.
+The Dutchmen became an appreciated coach in Asia, where he trained and coached several clubs -and national teams.
+He currently lives in Indonesia where he is the head coach of Persib Bandung in West-Java.
+In a few years he will enjoy his well-deserved retirement, time to dive in the life story of the seasoned coach.

-Born and raised in the Dutch capital!
-Robert played in the different youth teams of AFC Ajax but unfortunately never made his debut in an official game for the first team.
-He did play friendly games for Ajax and was called up for European Cup Matches against Juventus, Bayern Munich, and FC Antwerp.
+Born and raised in the Dutch capital.
+Robert Alberts played in different youth teams of AFC Ajax.
+Unfortunately, he never made his debut in an official game for the first team, but he did play a few friendly games for Ajax.
+He was even part of the first squad for European cup matches against Juventus, Bayern Munich, and FC Antwerp.

-Although he didn’t succeed as a professional player at Ajax, he did build an impressive network in the world of football, which helped him as an entrepreneur a few years later.
-He played for clubs in Canada, France, and Sweden but his footballing career wasn’t that exciting as his life as an entrepreneur and football coach.
+Although he didn’t succeed as a professional player at Ajax, he did build an impressive network in the world of football.
+This provided opportunities as an entrepreneur a few years later.
+He played for clubs in Canada, France, and Sweden, but his footballing career wasn’t that exciting as his life as an entrepreneur and football coach.

 Robert was the first person to challenge the design of football shoes in the ’80s!
 Why not change the design and close the shoe on the side instead of on top?
 He bought and cut open different tennis shoes to find the ultimate design for his idea and knocked on the doors of many established brands like Umbro and Quick.
 From his residence in Sweden, many friends and professional football players tried his new design and not without success.
 Back then, the power of social media wasn’t the same as nowadays and he didn’t have enough funds to keep promoting his shoes without receiving an actual income.